-The Bloomberg Harvard City Leadership Initiative, housed at the Ash Center, is a collaboration among Harvard Kennedy School, Harvard Business School, and Bloomberg Philanthropies.
+The Bloomberg Harvard City Leadership Initiative (BHCLI), housed at the Ash Center, is a collaboration among Harvard Kennedy School, Harvard Business School, and Bloomberg Philanthropies.
 Its mission is to inspire and strengthen city leaders, as well as equip them with the tools to lead high-performing, innovative cities.

 The program offers leadership and management training to mayors who lead cities with vision and purpose, and to two senior officials from each city who are most crucial to affecting organizational change.
 In addition to an intensive classroom experience, the program works with each participating mayor and city leader over the course of a year to foster their professional growth and the advancement of key capabilities within their city halls.